The Midwest Region includes Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio and Wisconsin. Find a location near you

 Conserving and restoring threatened and endangered species and their ecosystems

 Rusty Patched Bumble Bee (Bombus affinis)

 Just 20 years ago, the rusty patched bumble bee was a common sight, so ordinary that it went almost unnoticed as it moved from flower to flower, collecting nectar and pollen.
-But it's now balancing precariously on the brink of extinction and has become the first-ever bumble bee in the United States -- and the first bee of any kind in the contiguous 48 states -- to be declared endangered.
+But it's now balancing precariously on the brink of extinction and has become the first-ever bumble bee in the United States to be listed as endangered.

 Last updated: February 13, 2019